 After two decades of avoiding full time work to concentrate on writing, the perfect job materialised.
-A six-month writing residency for NTU’s Postcolonial Studies Centre.
+An eighteen month writing residency for NTU’s Postcolonial Studies Centre.
 A role that involves everything I love doing.
 Writing, organising literature events, delivering workshops in the community and learning more about subjects that have always been of interest to me as a writer.
 Colonialism, ethnicity, diaspora, feminism, migration and exile.
 My novels are mostly set in Cyprus, an island with a colonial legacy tightly woven with my own family history.

 Within a fortnight of taking on the post an event had been organised at Waterstones featuring the LA-based poet, Andre Naffis-Sahile.
 With planned readings by refugee women and a spread of foods from around the world.
 I imagined an audience welcomed by an ambient soundtrack, settling back with a glass of wine and a samosa.
 However, a week later the university shut, all events cancelled and we were sent home to self-isolate.
 I’ll have to gather my students online to keep us connected and I’m looking into ways to record lectures and workshops, interviewing a willing writer or two online and running a virtual event for my residency.
 This challenging time requires positivity and adaptability, a creative approach to the unprecedented.